TheDevick/PreciseMoney/README.md

 ## The Money Object

-The Money class is a **mutable** class, that represent an amount of money.
+The Money class is an **immutable** class, that represent an amount of money.
 You can add, subtract, multiply and divide the amount in the object with numeric-string or other Money object.
 Also, the Money Class is Json Serializable and Stringable.

 ```php
 <?php